Design and Construction of Anhydrous Ammonia Pressure Vessels in Closed-Circuit Refrigeration Systems

 General Details

 The 2023 edition of the CSA B52 establishes an exemption from certain design requirements contained within the CSA B51 for anhydrous ammonia pressure vessels in refrigeration service when specific alternative requirements have been met.
-The 2024 edition of the CSA B51 has introduced a new structure which has seen many clauses moved to new locations.
+The 2024 edition of CSA B51 has introduced a new structure which has seen many clauses moved to new locations.
 Because of this, the exemption references listed within the 2023 edition of the CSA B52 are no longer accurate.
-In addition, the 2023 edition of the CSA B52 does not elaborate on requirements or responsibilities related to manual purging.
+In addition, the 2023 edition of the CSA B52 does not elaborate on requirements or responsibilities related to manual purging, or evaluating the practicality of post-weld heat treatment.

-The purpose of this directive is to clarify the following:
+The purpose of this directive is to provide an interpretation of the following:

-- The exempted clause in CSA B51 if alternative requirements contained within CSA B52 have been met, and
+- The exempted clauses in CSA B51 if alternative requirements contained within CSA B52 have been met;

 - The requirements and responsibilities surrounding manual purging as a method for the removal of oxygen and other non-condensable gases.